certusone/kb/source/validator_ha.rst

 signature to the network, where we cannot reliably retry the operation since we can't know for sure whether it succeeded; this is deliberate and cannot be fixed without risking consistency).

-While our active-active technology - called JANUS - currently isn't an open source project, we open- sourced all of its dependencies and the testing framework we use.
+While our active-active technology - called JANUS - currently isn't an open source project, we open-sourced all of its dependencies and the testing framework we use.
 We're closely following upstream discussions and may decide to open source JANUS later.

 We believe that active-active validator setups are the best way going forward, and look forward to contribute to the community discussions regarding active-active setups.